open-telemetry/semantic-conventions/docs/general/naming.md

 When an attribute is defined, it is not always clear if it will be applicable outside of a certain metric, event, or other convention.

-Attributes that are unlikely to have any usage beyond a specific metric, event, resource, or other conventions, SHOULD be added under that metric (event, etc) namespace.
+Attributes that are unlikely to have any usage beyond a specific convention, SHOULD be added under that metric (event, etc) namespace.

 Examples: